12 Connecticut Restaurants Where Kids Can Play While You Eat (And Relax)

-Well believe it or not, there are actually some pretty wonderful seafood restaurants, pizza joints and posh cafes where us parents can enjoy delectable food (while it’s still hot) and the kids play (and not just stack up the sugar packets and silverware.)
-Yup.
-You’ve heard us.
-There are places that have thought this whole thing through and have created spaces for children right inside their restaurants be it a movie screen, playground, or selection of lawn games.
-It’s a win for everyone (especially for the parents.)
-Here’s our list of 10 family-friendly restaurants in Connecticut where your kids can play while you eat.
-Bon Appetit.
+Believe it or not, there are actually some pretty wonderful seafood restaurants, pizza joints, and even posh cafes where we parents can enjoy delectable food (while it’s still hot) and the kids play (and not just stack up the sugar packets and silverware.)
+These 12 eateries have created spaces and activities with families in mind, from movie screens to playgrounds to a selection of lawn games.

 For nearly 30 years, Lenny & Joe’s Fish Tale has been serving up fresh seafood in New Haven County.
 Opening three decades ago with only four picnic tables, Lenny & Joe's now has three locations in New Haven, Westbrook, and Madison but it is the Madison location that has the carousel!
 Lenny & Joe’s Magical Charity Carousel is open seven days a week from early May through October operating right alongside the widely popular seafood joint.
 Your kiddos will love climbing aboard the seal or lion and trying to catch the brass ring.
 All proceeds from the carousel are donated to charitable causes.